Now children reach for their tablets when they have a burning question, instead

-as we would like them to be.
-But really, it should not be
+as accurate as we would like them to be.
+But really, it should

 As the internet spreads its web around the world and technology is put into the hands of even the youngest with cell phones, tablets, and computers-in-the-classrooms, the old Disney song “It’s a Small World” comes to mind.